tyson-swetnam/porder/README.md

 ## Changelog

+### v0.3.3
+- Fixed issue with order name when no ops are used.
+- Used file basename for splitting the idlist.

 ### v0.3.2
 - idlist tool can no use a multipolygon and iteratively look for scenes
 - Orders clip tool can now handle multipolygon clip